ucla-cdl/planet-lang/README.md

 # PLanet
 Welcome to the PLanet repository.
 PLanet is a high-level, declarative programming language to help researchers author verifiable experimental designs.
+(For more information, see our technical paper: **[PLanet: Formalizing Experimental Design](https://arxiv.org/abs/2505.09094)**).

 You can install PLanet via pip using `pip3 install planet-dsl`.
 If installing from source, install the requirements using `pip3 install -r requirements.txt` to setup the environment.